It really is too early to be thinking about icebergs coming our way, but last year around this time they showed up anyway, remember?

 In the 2009 iceberg season, the St. John’s area saw both sea ice and icebergs, it was our first year in Newfoundland and an amazing introduction to icebergs.

-The 2010 iceberg season was very disappointing, no icebergs, no sea ice…
+You may remember the 2010 iceberg season was disappointing, no icebergs, no sea ice…

 In 2011 I feared a repeat of the 2010 no-show season, so I visited Central Newfoundland to see the sea ice and icebergs there.
 A good thing too, because that whole season no ice made it as far south as the St. John’s area.